Effective Date: 25 May 2018

 - ICT (Information and Communications Technology) Systems and Website Support Service Providers

-- Data Storage and Hosting Service Providers.
+- Data Storage, Cloud Hosting, and Web Hosting Service Providers.

 In certain circumstances We may disclose Your personal information to other third parties such as governmental authorities, law enforcement agencies, and data protection regulators, if We are required to do so by law.